Amazinggracee/math-magicians/README.md

 ### Key Features <a name="key-features"></a>

-- [ ] Add test to make sure that every component is funtioning well.
+- [ ] Write unit tests with React Testing Library.
+- [ ] Write unit tests with snapshots with Jest.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>